 Every day, patients are taken to the hospital emergency room after being injured in a slip and fall.
 These falls can result in anything from minor bruises to broken bones or even life-threatening skull fractures.

 To help you avoid serious accidents, be aware of these risk factors for a slip-and-fall injury:

 Have you or a loved one suffered a slip-and-fall accident and need representation for a claim you’ve been denied?
-Trust the professionals – call Sean Giovannetti Personal Injury Lawyers today at 613-518-2418 or contact us here.
+Trust the professionals – call SG Injury’s personal injury lawyers today at 613-518-2416 or contact us here.